-There are two federal districts in Kentucky and each has its own bankruptcy court.
+There are two federal districts in Kentucky, and each has its own bankruptcy court.
 Each district is further divided into divisions, but not all divisions have offices that will accept bankruptcy filings.
-For guidance on where to file your case, contact an office using a number listed below or visit the Federal Court Locator page (choose “Bankruptcy” in the “Court Type” drop-down box).
+For guidance on where to file your case, contact an office using the number listed below or visit the Federal Court Finder page.

 On each court's website, you'll find the court's local rules and instructions for filing your paperwork (under either "Bankruptcy Info" or "Pro Se Resources").
 Click on one of the links below to go directly to the court's website.